ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 - If you want your system to not modify the input that passes through, configure all of the logic gates to have an output value of 1.
 Then, if a gate needs to have more inputs other than the original one, make sure the sum of the output values of those other inputs is 0.
 This will make the output which reaches whatever your system activates be the output that the sensors/keybinds had
 - Organize the logic gates on a testbed while working with them before adding them to your vehicle, having the logic gates organized as opposed to scattered across your entire vehicle will make remembering what each gate does easier.
 There is no wrong way to organize them as long as they aren't randomly placed, but the way I do it is by splitting the gates into groups depending on function, inside each group the arrows of logic gates point towards the outputs of that gate and away from its inputs, then I put the groups of logic gates that a group outputs to in the direction the arrows of the logic gates that the group uses as output are pointing, while I put the groups that group uses as input in the opposite direction
 - If you have problems figuring out how to do something with logic gates, draw it on paper first, being able to see all connections at once helps a lot.
 Another method is writing it with if statements as they translate to logic gates easily (each logic gate is an individual if statement)
-- If you still have any questions or need help with something, feel free to contact me on the [\underline{official trailmakers discord server}](https://discord.gg/trailmakers)
+- If you still have any questions or need help with something, feel free to contact me on the [\underline{official Trailmakers discord server}](https://discord.gg/trailmakers)

 ## \large Made by ALVAROPING1#6682 {.unlisted .unnumbered}